mjedmonds/mjedmonds.github.io/CS80/notes_md/ch16_ajax.md

 - If you want to run this example, download the files from the ch16 examples
 - But this isn\'t enough, we need an actual webserver to respond to the Ajax request
-- We can start a simple webserver (using any python console) with `python -m StimpleHTTPServer` from the folder with our examples downloaded
+- We can start a simple webserver (using any python console) with `python -m http.server` (Python 3) or `python -m StimpleHTTPServer` (Python 2) from the folder with our examples downloaded
 - Then navigate to `http://localhost:8000/SwitchContent.html` in your web browser

 ## Ajax Events and Objects